2.9 Provisions, contingent liabilities and contingent assets

 The ESOP Scheme allows the issue of options to employees of the Company and its subsidiaries (whether in India or abroad).
 Each option comprises one underlying equity share.

+As per the ESOP Scheme "CIFL EMPLOYEE STOCK OPTION PLAN 2018", the Nomination and Remuneration Committee (NRC) of the Board of Directors grants the options to the employees deemed eligible.
+The Exercise Price for the Options shall be determined by the Committee which shall not be less than the face value of the Shares of the Company as on date of Grant.
+The options granted vest not earlier than minimum period of 1 (One) year and not later than maximum period of 5 (Five) years from the date of Grant.
+The Exercise Period in respect of Vested Options shall not be more than 5 (Five) years from the date of Vesting of Options.

-As per the ESOP Scheme “CIFL EMPLOYEE STOCK OPTION PLAN 2023", the Nomination and Remuneration Committee of the Board of Directors grants the options to the employees deemed eligible.
-The Exercise Price for the Options shall be determined by the Board which shall not be less than the face value of the Shares of the Company as on date of Grant.
+As per the ESOP Scheme "CIFL EMPLOYEE STOCK OPTION PLAN 2023", the Nomination and Remuneration Committee of the Board of Directors grants the options to the employees deemed eligible.
+The Exercise Price for the Options shall be determined by the Committee which shall not be less than the face value of the Shares of the Company as on date of Grant.
 The options granted vest not earlier than minimum period of 1 (One) year and not later than maximum period of 4 (Four) years from the date of Grant.
-The Board at its discretion may grant Options specifying Vesting Period ranging from minimum and maximum period as afore-stated.
-The Exercise Period in respect of Vested Options shall be period as specified in the Grant Letter, which shall not be more than 5 (Five) years from the date of Vesting of Options.
+The Exercise Period in respect of Vested Options shall not be more than 5 (Five) years from the date of Vesting of Options.

-As per the ESOP Scheme “CIFL EMPLOYEE STOCK OPTION PLAN 2018", the Nomination and Remuneration Committee of the Board of Directors grants the options to the employees deemed eligible.
-The Exercise Price for the Options shall be determined by the Board which shall not be less than the face value of the Shares of the Company as on date of Grant.
-The options granted vest not earlier than minimum period of 1 (One) year and not later than maximum period of 5 (Five) years from the date of Grant.
-The Board at its discretion may grant Options specifying Vesting Period ranging from minimum and maximum period as afore-stated.
-The Exercise Period in respect of Vested Options shall be period as specified in the Grant Letter, which shall not be more than 5 (Five) years from the date of Vesting of Options.

 As per RBI Prudential norms, the minimum CRAR requirement for NBFCs is 15% and the Company has maintained CRAR well above the regulatory norms throughout the year.